LemonPepperSeasoning/Movie-Stats/README.md

 - Desired data points such as budget may not be available due to the information not being publicly disclosed.
 - Any currently running Edge instances will be forcefully closed as UIPath tries to open its own instance.
-- If UIPath is stuck on "restoring dependencies", backup and delete `project.json` and try again
+- If UiPath is stuck on "restoring dependencies", backup and delete `project.json` and try again